Flowers & plants by Air Freight to India

 Arrival & delivery

-Frequently asked questions — Flowers & plants to India
+Frequently Asked Questions — Flowers & plants to India

 What IATA requirements apply to Flowers & plants?

-Flowers & plants falls under IATA category perishables.
-This determines the packaging, labeling, and documentation requirements.
-Aircargo.nl fully handles this for you in accordance with applicable IATA regulations.
+Flowers & plants is classified under IATA category perishables.
+This determines packaging, labeling, and documentation requirements.
+Aircargo.nl fully manages this for you in compliance with the applicable IATA regulations.

 What does air freight of Flowers & plants to India cost?

 The price depends on weight, volume, any special handling, and the chosen carrier.
-Typical weight for Flowers & plants ranges between 50 and 5000 kg.
+Flowers & plants typically weighs between 50 and 5000 kg.
 Request a non-binding quote — we usually respond within 4 hours.

 How long does delivery to India take?

-Standard required documents are a commercial invoice, packing list, and Air Waybill.
-For Flowers & plants, Phytosanitary certificate, AWB, packing list, commercial invoice; CITES permit if applicable are also needed.
+Standard required documents include a commercial invoice, packing list, and Air Waybill.
+For Flowers & plants, Phytosanitary certificate, AWB, packing list, commercial invoice; CITES permit if applicable are additionally required.
 Aircargo.nl prepares all documentation for you.

 Can Aircargo.nl pick up Flowers & plants from me?

-Yes, we pick up your shipment throughout the Netherlands.
-Alternatively, you can deliver it yourself to our warehouse in Aalsmeer, 10 minutes from Schiphol.
+Yes, we collect your shipment anywhere in the Netherlands.
+Alternatively, you can deliver yourself to our warehouse in Aalsmeer, just 10 minutes from Schiphol.

-Flowers & plants shipping to India?
+Flowers & plants exporting to India?